 The gallbladder is punctured with an 18 or 19 gauge needle under ultrasound guidance.
 Bile can then be aspirated for microbiological studies.
 A 0.035 guidewire is used to exchange the needle for a dilator and an 8 French or larger pigtail drain is placed within the gallbladder.
-The drain can often be visualised under ultrasound.
+The drain can often be visualized under ultrasound.
 Aspiration of bile/pus from the drain confirms satisfactory position.

 Load 8 French locking pigtail catheter over trocar.
-Advance the catheter assembly into GB lumen by sonographic guidance, it is possible to visualize tip in gallbladder lumen.
+Advance the catheter assembly into gallbladder lumen by sonographic guidance, it is possible to visualize tip in gallbladder lumen.
 Aspiration of bile/pus from the drain confirms satisfactory position.
 Unscrew trocar from catheter; advance catheter off of trocar into gallbladder, then remove trocar and lock pigtail.

-Bed rest (typically 2-4 hours) with regular monitoring vital signs, provision of adequate analgesia are routinely indicated in the first few hours following the procedure.
+Bed rest (typically 2-4 hours) with regular monitoring of vital signs and provision of adequate analgesia are routinely indicated in the first few hours following the procedure.
 Catheter is flushed and aspirated regularly with saline (6 to 8 hourly).
 A cholecystogram (injection of contrast into the indwelling catheter under fluoroscopy), performed when the patient is stable, helps establish satisfactory catheter position and the state of the gallbladder.
 It also allows assessment of any residual calculi in the biliary tree.
 The catheter can be removed once the tract is mature (usually 3-4 weeks).
 A trial of clamping the catheter for 24 hours is usually done prior to removing the catheter.

 - bile leakage and biliary peritonitis (see: biloma)